 Often you will find extras such as spare strings, or a free digital lesson or tutorial DVD.
 However – while very helpful – these shouldn’t be a deciding factor, when websites like YouTube offer seemingly endless streams of free tuition.
 But as a bonus to an already value pack they are great.

 When you look at a package that offers a guitar, amp, strap, lead, and everything else you need for under $200, you may immediately think ‘bargain’.
 But take a step back and consider all the options available to you.
+Yes, these guitars are step down from the $500 electric guitars, but they are still a great investment.

 Firstly, view the accessories as a convenient bonus, because they cost the manufacturers almost nothing to add in and will be very basic – sometimes to the point of being so flimsy that you’ll need to replace them after a few practice sessions.
 Look at the guitar and amp as the main aspects of these packs.